raftori/Ultimate-Windows-Setup-Toolkit/.github/ISSUE_TEMPLATE/💡-feature-request.md

 ---
 name: "\U0001F4A1 Feature Request"
-about: Suggest a new feature or enhancement
+about: Suggest a new feature or enhancement for Ultimate Windows Setup Toolkit
 title: "[FEATURE] "
 labels: enhancement
 assignees: ''